anvitha-jain/Starbucks-Transformers/README.md

 * Created Spring Boot Maven Project Application for building Rest API's using MySQL and JPA
 * Used MVC design pattern to create API's
 * Created Android Aplication for UI which is displaying result for all API's
+* Setup CI/CD pipeline for automated builds and Setup EC2 Autoscaling Cluster for scalability

 ## Android Application Demo YouTube link: